 The most typical procedure for organizations and individuals to spend their allocated funds is through a reimbursement process.

-- Fill out a payment request form (green sheet) found in the basement of Leighton or by the Senate Office in Sayles 159 and turn it in to the folder outside the Senate Office in Student Activities.
+- Fill out a payment request form (green sheet) found in by the CSA Senate Office in the SAO

 - It is very important to attach the original receipt (not a photocopy) and have the treasurer of your organization sign the payment request form.
 Please note: signed credit card receipts (without items listed) are not acceptable.
 The receipt must clearly detail what was purchased and the individual prices - this is most often an issue with meals.